-- Earn a minimum of 22 high school credits as specified in the New York State Diploma Regulations - Pass all Regents Exams required by New York State regulations (currently 5 Regents Exams for most students) - Demonstrate a success plan for one of three post-secondary options: 1) university; 2) community college or technical school; 3) Military; or 4) employment.
+- Earn a minimum of 22 high school credits as specified in the New York State Diploma Regulations - Pass all Regents Exams required by New York State regulations (currently 5 Regents Exams for most students) - Pass Senior English and Senior Math, required during their fourth year. - Demonstrate a success plan for one of three post-secondary options: 1) university; 2) community college or technical school; 3) Military; or 4) employment.

-22 Credits and 5 Regents exams is the MINIMUM requirement to earn a NYS regents diploma.
-We encourage our students to do what is in their best interest academically depending on their plans after Vertus.
+22 Credits and 5 Regents exams are the MINIMUM requirement to earn a NYS regents diploma.
+We encourage our students to do what is in their best interest academically, depending on their plans after Vertus.